opencontainers/opencontainers.org/content/posts/blog/2023-07-07-summary-of-upcoming-changes-in-oci-image-and-distribution-specs-v-1-1.md

 - extension support in distribution-spec
 - support for resuming chunked blob push
 - anonymous blob mount support in distribution-spec
+- a `Warning` header for surfacing user-facing client warnings

 We encourage you to take a look at both of the latest specs to see for yourself: